holoviz/panel/doc/tutorials/basic/layouts.md

 Under the hood, the `Column` layout has used `pn.panel` to convert the string to a [`Markdown`](../../reference/panes/Markdown.ipynb) pane and the DataFrame to a [`DataFrame`](../../reference/panes/DataFrame.ipynb) pane.

-You can customize how the objects are displayed using `pn.panel` or specific *Panes*.
+You can customize how the objects are displayed using `pn.panel` arguments, specific *Panes* or specific *Widgets*.
 ::::

-Run the code below:
+Run the code below to customize how the objects are displayed:

 ```{pyodide}
 import pandas as pd